CommonLit 360 “Bad Behavior”: A Short Story Unit from CommonLit 360 that Will Spark Incredible Discussions In the Beginning of 8th Grade

 Unit 1 Is a Driver for Student Success

 This unit also includes incredible writing lessons that are grade-level appropriate and rigorous.
 Meanwhile, these lessons are effectively scaffolded for students so that they can meet the end of unit goals and outcomes.
 As a former teacher, I know how difficult it is to teach writing.
 CommonLit’s writing lessons are laid out in a way that sets teachers up for success.
 Each CommonLit 360 unit gives teachers all the steps they need to get students to meet end of unit goals that will accelerate their writing success.
-Through carefully scaffolded lessons, students will practice writing a strong argument, planning an essay, and writing introductions and conclusions.
+Through carefully scaffolded lessons, students will practice writing a strong claim and complete paragraphs with relevant evidence and reasoning.

 By the end of the unit, students will plan and write a full literary analysis essay that includes paragraphs with strong argument statements and complete introduction and conclusion paragraphs.
 This is a key skill for 8th graders!
 Future units built on this skill.
 If students can master this skill in Unit 1, they will be ready to move on to Unit 2 of the 360 Curriculum, where they will be asked to improve upon their literary analysis writing skills by backing their clear arguments with contextualized evidence and strong explanations.
 Unit 2 is called “Courageous Choices,” making it a perfect complement that is thematically connected to Unit 1.

-Students will love the Discussion Lesson, where students answer the following question: “In ‘Ruthless', Judson’s plan to punish a thief leads to his own death.
-In ‘Button, Button,” Norma’s desire for a better life leads to her husband’s death.
-In these stories, do you think people get what they deserve?
-Why or why not?”
+Students will love the Discussion Lesson, where students answer the following question: “Who is more to blame for Arthur’s death in ‘Button, Button’: Noma or Mr. Steward?”
 These discussion lessons will help students hone their speaking and listening skills, practicing referring to evidence in discussion to build on or challenge others’ ideas.
 There are many opportunities for informal discussion, but this formal whole class discussion will help students be set up for success for future classroom discussions critical in 8th grade and into high school.

 Additionally, the unit also includes: